 This thermoplastic finish is also well suited for mild steel racks, and Plascoat’s special formulation (PPA-571) produces a more flexible and robust coating.
 When compared to polyester-based powder coatings, PPA-571 thermoplastic powder coatings are tougher, more resistant to chips, and naturally graffiti resistant.
 This finish is also available in a wide variety of colors.

 If color is not a requirement, this hot dip galvanized finish is a good choice for durability, low cost and corrosion protection on mild steel racks.
 While a galvanized finish will appear rough when compared to zinc plated and powder coated finishes, galvanizing provides the highest degree of corrosion resistance of all three.
 Additionally, galvanizing can also be used as an under coating treatment to TGIC and PPA powder coats.
 All Sportworks galvanized bike racks are finished to ASTM A123.
-(Galvanized finish is not available for the No-Scratch and Plaza series bike racks).

 Unlike powder coating and galvanizing, this finish removes material during the application process, and is ideal for stainless steel racks.
 Small glass particles (media) traveling at high velocities impact the metal removing the outer surface, and resulting in a mildly-textured or matted finish.
 Similar to galvanizing, there are no color options available for this type of finish.
 Sportworks stainless steel bike racks represent the highest level of corrosion protection available.